cmdelta/TLOSL/README.md

 New raw data will be publish at AGU.

-NO DATA OR FIGURE COULD BE CITED WITHOUT AUTHER'S PERMISSION.
+NO DATA OR FIGURE COULD BE CITED WITHOUT AUTHOR'S PERMISSION.

 ALL RIGHTS RESERVERED.